-Bottin Cartographes have successfully brought a law suit against Google in France.
-Bottin claim that Google has been anti-competitive when offering their free Google Maps API service to businesses, and that this is not competitive with it’s own services.
+Bottin Cartographes have successfully brought a lawsuit against Google in France.
+Bottin claims that Google has been anti-competitive when offering its free Google Maps API service to businesses and that this is not competitive with its own services.
 Of course, Google will appeal against this, and may well win, but it has potentially huge implications.

 It can be really difficult for many conventional businesses to compete with companies that offer similar products and services free of charge.
-For businesses that have spent lots of time and money building a business, it can be frustrating to find that a large organisation comes along and gives the same, or very simliar products and services away at no charge.
+For businesses that have spent lots of time and money building a business, it can be frustrating to find that a large organisation comes along and gives the same, or very similar products and services away at no charge.
 Some of the largest players (such as Google) can afford to build these services almost out of their slush funds, as a bit of a punt, without necessarily having a concrete business plan to show how much return on their investment can be expected.
-Indeed, Google even have what they call 20% time for their employees – allowing staff members to work on any business-related project of their choice for 20% of their working time.
+Indeed, Google even has what it calls 20% time for its employees – allowing staff members to work on any business-related project of their choice for 20% of their working time.

 Perhaps Bottin Cartographes, and other organisations, should think like this too, and look for ways to capitalise on what must be a larger Worldwide market for business mapping services!

 What’s your view?
 Is there a net benefit or a disadvantage to having companies like Google building the same services as you?
 Add your comments below…